 As always, I like to educate the public about Maine Coons and the topics that surround them.
 The point of this blog post was to bring awareness to the perception of giant Maine Coons from photographs online.

-Personally, I refuse to sell a kitten to anyone who makes the size of their Maine Coon cat a priority.
+Personally, we refuse to sell a kitten to anyone who makes the size of their Maine Coon cat a priority.
 Since there’s no way for me to predict how the kitten will turn out once it’s fully mature, I don’t want to leave anyone disappointed.
 You’re free to refer to our Maine Coon Size Charts to get an idea of what to expect but we can not predict the future.

 I prefer to keep my focus on health, temperament, and meeting the Maine Coon breed standard.
 I think those three areas are the most important.
 You may also want to find a Maine Coon breeder that puts health and temperament first.